 Saturday 19th August 2017

 All had been going exactly to plan on my opening day in Brussels.
-I’d got their earlier than expected, checked into my hotel, got a decent room and visited three pretty reasonable football grounds.
+I’d got there earlier than expected, checked into my hotel, got a decent room and visited three pretty reasonable football grounds.
 Something had to give!

-Sure enough, I’d seen inside the venue of FC Ganshoren; albeit from outside the gates before I decided to walk through Marais de Jette-Ganshoren.
+Sure enough, I’d seen inside the venue of FC Ganshoren, albeit from outside the gates, before I decided to walk through Marais de Jette-Ganshoren.
 The country park had lovely paths and scenery.
 It was difficult to comprehend that I was on the edge of a capital city.

 A very dark cloud was rapidly approaching.
 It began to rain very hard just as I’d left an area covered by trees.
 I tried to take the best shelter I could as it absolutely hammered down.
-Streams were running down the paths and I was getting drenched.
+Streams were running down the paths, and I was getting drenched.

-There was nothing I could do apart from sheltering as well as I could and waiting for the rain to stop to a sensible level; which took at least fifteen minutes.
-This wasn’t ideal as I’d arranged to meet a new Facebook friend, Anthony Vargas at Stade Roi Baudouin.
+There was nothing I could do apart from sheltering as well as I could and waiting for the rain to stop to a sensible level, which took at least fifteen minutes.
+This wasn’t ideal as I’d arranged to meet a new Facebook friend, Anthony Vargas, at Stade Roi Baudouin.

 I sent him a message that I was running a few minutes late as I continued through the park and past the walls of Stade Communal de Jette before walking up the hill along Avenue de l’Exposition to the entrance, which was thankfully open.